mokkjack/Minesweeper-Project2/README.md

 ## TODO:
 - Generate the Mines in the game manager
-- Create the function for revealing multiple zero squares
 - Create the front end for boxes
     - Box generation
     - Box revealing method